 '''

-int n1[23];
+array[23] int n1;

-real z1[23];
+array[23] real z1;

 z1 = exp(n1);

 '''

 It would be illegal to try to assign 'exp(n1)' to an array of integers; the return type is a real array.

 Binary function vectorization

 Like the unary functions, many of Stan's binary functions have been vectorized, and can be applied elementwise to combinations of both scalars or container types.